Things to do in Perth

 Kings Park and Botanic Garden

-Comprised of more than 400 hectares (988 acres) of parkland and gardens, Kings Park and Botanic Gardens is one of Perth's most popular attractions for locals and tourists alike.
-Se…
+Covering more than 400 hectares (988 acres) of parkland and native bush, Kings Park and Botanic Garden is one of Perth's most popular attractions.
+Set atop Mount Eliza, it offers s…

 Kings Park and Botanic Garden